 For Women 18+:

 - Annual Physical: How long has it been since you’ve made an appointment to see your doctor?
 An annual wellness appointment allows you to check in on your overall physical and mental health, take a look at your diet, exercise, and self-care routine, and find out about necessary vaccines (which you may be able to get at your Rite Aid pharmacy).
+The Centers for Disease Control and Prevention (CDC) recommend annual checkups and regular screenings as a part of a comprehensive preventative care plan to support your overall health and improve your quality of life.

-- Breast Exam: Your doctor will often do a breast exam as a part of your annual physical.
+- Breast Exam: Your doctor will often do a breast exam as a part of your annual women’s health check.
 You may also be advised to perform a monthly breast self-exam.
 Whether you perform self-exams or not, any changes you notice in your breasts should be reported to your doctor right away.
 A screening mammogram is generally not recommended for women under 40.
 If you are at increased risk for breast cancer due to family history of other factors, your doctor may recommend earlier screenings.

 - Pap Test: A pap smear is a test for cervical cancer and is recommended at age 21 and every 3 years thereafter.
 More frequent or additional testing may be needed in certain women.